We can help you negotiate an OIC Agreement, which can save you a ton

 - Effective Tax Administration (Hardship Cases)

-Any person or entity (business) that can incur a federal tax liability can submit a request for an offer.
+Any person or entity (business) that can incur a federal tax liability can submit a request for an Offer in Compromise.
 This includes:

 - Married Couples